dcmeglio/hubitat-packagemanager/README.md

 ![Match Up Packages](https://github.com/dcmeglio/hubitat-packagemanager/raw/master/imgs/MatchUp1.PNG)

 ## View Apps and Drivers
 This will show you all of the apps and drivers you have installed that are currently being managed by the Hubitat Package Manager.
 You should _Not_ uninstall or update these apps and drivers manually.
 You should only modify them using the Hubitat Package Manager.
+If provided by the developer, you'll also find links to the documentation for a package as well as a link to the community discussion thread for the package.

 ![View Apps and Drivers](https://github.com/dcmeglio/hubitat-packagemanager/raw/master/imgs/ViewApps1.PNG)